mdn/curriculum/curriculum/README.md

   - Basic design theory

-- A number of “extension topics” that we feel constitute useful additional skills to learn as developers start to expand their knowledge and develop specialisms.
+- A number of "extension topics" that we feel constitute useful additional skills to learn as developers start to expand their knowledge and develop specialisms.
 This includes:

   - CSS transforms and animation